frankda/frankda.github.io/_posts/2018-08-27-build-gitpage.md

 bundle exec jekyll serve
 {% endhighlight %}

-After finishing the steps above, open your browser and enter http://127.0.0.1:4000
+After finishing the steps above, open your browser and enter `http://127.0.0.1:4000`

 Now you can see your website initial looking.
 Every time if you want to open your local website, enter `username.github.io` folder in commman promt and run `bundle exec jekyll serve`.

 #### Deploy your website on Github Page

-Using command promt enter `username.github.io` folder, for example: `cd user\anyfolder\username.github.io`.
-Then
+In `username.github.io` folder, type like below

 {% highlight ruby %}
 git init